 schools, our healing places.

-And we will bear witness for our daughters and sons,
+And we will bear witness for

 telling them true stories